 Food Services will continue to provide meals to campus seven days a week, with its primary focus being the delivery of a food program for students who live on campus.
 Food Services will continue to assess the level of service being offered to the campus and will change hours of business based on the number of guests using each service.
 For updates on the daily hours of business please check the food services website. www.uwindsor.ca/foodservices/

-The Campus Food Pantry continues to operate while the Student Centre is on lock-down.
+The Campus Food Pantry continues to operate.
 Please visit University of Windsor Students' Alliance (UWSA) website for information: https://uwsa.ca/uwsa-services/campus-food-pantry/ or visiti https://www.uwindsor.ca/dailynews/2020-10-01/pantry-open-students-needing-food for how to contact the Campus Food Pantry directly.

 A. Student Success and Leadership Centre